ApexRMS/prioritizr/docs/tabular_formualtion_tutorial.md

 2\.
 Select **File > New > From Online Template...**

 <div class=indentation>
 a.
 From the list of packages, select <b>prioritizr</b>.
 Three template library options will be available: 1.)
 Spatial Formulation Example, 2.)
 Tabular Formulation Example, and 3.)
-Muskoka Prioritization Example.
+Climate Refugia Prioritization (Muskoka, Ontario).
 <br><br>
 b.
 Select the <b>Tabular Formulation Example</b> template library.
 If desired, you may edit the <i>File name</i>, and change the <i>Folder</i> by clicking on the <b>Browse</b> button.
 Click <b>OK</b>.
 </div>